 This blog may contain affiliate links.
 Read our disclosure policy for more info.

 Need wheels?
 For rental cars, I always book with Discover Cars since the website is so easy to use with great prices.
-For motorhomes and campervans, I really like JUCY because of their huge selection and multiple depot locations that make pick-up and drop-off a breeze.
-You can browse JUCY’s availability here.
-Alternatively, you can see all the different rental companies available on Motorhome Republic.
+For motorhomes and campervans, I really like JUCY/Star RV because of their huge selection and multiple depot locations that make pick-up and drop-off a breeze.
+Plus, if you use my exclusive discount code DTRAVEL25, you’ll save 5%!
+You can browse JUCY and Star RV’s availability here and apply the discount code at check-out.

 - About the Drive from Wanaka to Mount Cook